SNodeC/snode.c/docs/ai/openai/codex/a1-1-conversation-domain.md

-Frontend Protocol v1, its schema, version and identity, command set, event set, and snapshot fields remain unchanged. `codex-backend-client` receives no functional change. `codex-backend` receives at most mechanical compile compatibility changes.
+Frontend Protocol v1, its schema, version and identity, command set, event set, and snapshot fields remain unchanged. `codex-backend-client` receives no functional change. `codex-backend` receives no production diff.
+The only production diff under `src/ai/openai/codex/frontend/` is the reviewed `BackendAdapter.cpp` mechanical construction/conversion update required by the completed `UserInput` and `SandboxPolicy` types; its command mapping and wire behavior are unchanged.
 Delete and shell operations are not exposed remotely and are exercised only with deterministic fake/socket transcripts in ordinary tests.
+Exact source-tree fingerprints guard all three application boundaries, in addition to the pre-existing byte-identity guard for Frontend Protocol v1 and its JSON schema.

-## Closure target
+## Final closure evidence

-At the end of implementation batch B5, the exact A1.1 ratchet must be:
+At the end of implementation batch B5, the exact A1.1 ratchet is:

 ```text
 A1.1 Complete:          151